-Cost of a Data Breach Study for 2019
+Cost of Data Breach Ponemon Report 2019

 The global average cost of a data breach now stands at $3.92 million, meaning it has increased 1.5 percent from 2018 and up 12 percent since 2014.
 An organisation is almost one-third more likely to experience a breach within two years than they were in 2014.
 Data breaches can have a significant and long-lasting impact on organisations.
 Lost business, regulatory fines and remediation costs result in data breaches having far reaching consequences.

 The Cost of a Data Breach Report 2019 – conducted by the Ponemon Institute and sponsored by IBM Security – is based on in-depth interviews with more than 500 companies around the world who experienced a data breach between July 2018 and April 2019.